-Learning outcomes Preparation By the end of the lesson, Before the lesson: most pupils will be able to: Double and halve numbers.
-Calculate angles on a straight line.
-Have ready scissors and a piece of newspaper approximately 10cm x 10cm for each pupil.
+Preparation Before the lesson: Have ready scissors and a piece of newspaper approximately 10cm x 10cm for each pupil.
 Copy the instructions for today's daily practice, shown opposite, on to the chalkboard.

 Read How?
 Angle on a straight line, as shown below.